fasrc/helmod/doc/README.md

 The `Bad exit status` is expected in this case.
 The `README` and other docs in the root of the installation is something manually done by fasrcsw just out of personal preference.
-Note that this temporary build still writes outside of fasrcsw, to the default BUILDROOT location, i.e. your home directory; to use another location, add `--buildroot` to your command.

 ## Finish the spec file